Tabernanthe iboga: Addiction treatment

-Anecdotal reports of self-treated opioid addicts indicated a reduced desire to sustain opiate abuse following iboga ingestion.
+Anecdotal reports of self-treated opioid addiction indicated a reduced desire to sustain opiate abuse following iboga ingestion.
 Since 1970, iboga has been legally prohibited in the United States following several fatalities.
-Iboga extracts, as well as the purified alkaloid ibogaine, have attracted attention because of their purported ability to reverse addiction to drugs such as alcohol and opiates.
-Due to the cardiac safety risks of iboga, research is also considering iboga analogues.
+Iboga extracts, as well as the purified alkaloid ibogaine, have attracted attention due to potential applicability in the treatment of addiction to substances such as alcohol and opiates.
+Due to the cardiac safety risks of iboga, iboga analogues with improved safety profiles are a subject of research.

-Ibogaine is classified as a schedule 1 controlled substance in the United States, and is not approved there for addiction treatment (or any other therapeutic use) because of its hallucinogenic and cardiovascular side effects, as well as the absence of safety and efficacy data in human subjects.
+In the United States, ibogaine is classified as a schedule 1 controlled substance.
+It is not approved for addiction treatment or any other therapeutic use due to its hallucinogenic and cardiovascular side effects, as well as the absence of safety and efficacy data in human subjects.
 In most other countries, it remains unregulated and unlicensed.

 Independent ibogaine treatment clinics have emerged in Mexico, Canada, the Netherlands, South Africa, and New Zealand, all operating in what has been described as a "legal gray area".
 Covert, illegal neighborhood clinics are also known to exist in the United States, despite active DEA surveillance.
 Addiction specialists warn that the treatment of drug dependence with ibogaine in non-medical settings, without expert supervision and unaccompanied by appropriate psychosocial care, can be dangerous – and, in approximately one case in 300, potentially fatal.